rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 tags: patterns-of-erroneous-code, communication
 ---

 > *"When the going gets tough, the tough get empirical."
 Jon Carroll*

+> *"If in physics there's something you don't understand, you can always hide behind the uncharted depths of nature.
+You can always blame God.
+You didn't make it so complex yourself.
+But if your program doesn't work, there is no one to hide behind.
+You cannot hide behind an obstinate nature.
+If it doesn't work, you've messed up."
+Edsger W. Dijkstra*

 I will discuss (on a very high level) empirical, experimental, and deductive aspects of programming.
 This distinction is fun to analyze (and a somewhat unusual way to look at programming) but it seems mostly a useless curiosity in itself.
 I have convinced myself that programmers tend to favor empirical or favor deductive.
 IMO, we are placing ourselves into 2 camps.
 I call these camps _pragmatists_ and _theorists_.